intel/auto-round/README.md

   NeelNanda/pile-10k").
 Local json file and combination of datasets have been supported, e.g. " ./tmp.json,NeelNanda/pile-10k:train, mbpp:train+validation+test"

-- `weight_config (dict)`: Configuration for weight quantization (default is an empty dictionary), mainly for mixed bits or mixed precision.
+- `layer_config (dict)`: Configuration for weight quantization (default is an empty dictionary), mainly for mixed bits or mixed precision.

 - `device`: The device to be used for tuning.
 The default is set to 'auto', allowing for automatic detection.